OWASP/www-chapter-kathmandu/tab_sponsors.md

 ### [SecurityPal](https://www.securitypalhq.com/)
 ### [TechKraft Inc.](https://techkraftinc.com/)

 We are extremely grateful for the support of our sponsors for the OWASP Kathmandu Local Chapter meetup.
 We would like to thank Eminence Ways, a pioneer and finest cybersecurity firm in Nepal, for providing more than support to make this event successful.
-We are very grateful to Trilokya Technology, a software development company focused on developing security products, and Prominent Learners, an organization dedicated to providing cybersecurity training and certification to ensure the best cybersecurity practices and hygiene.
-Without their help, we would not have been able to host the event.
+Additionally, we are grateful to Softwarica College, SecurityPal SOCC, and TechKraft Inc. Without their help, we would not have been able to host the event.
 It is a pleasure to have their support and we thank them for supporting us.

 ### Community Partners